Large Language Model-Driven Closed-Loop UAV Operation with Semantic Observations: Experiment and Evaluation

-The results in Fig.~\ref{fig:evaluator configuration} show that the evaluation precision improves with the inclusion of more contextual information in the evaluator's system prompt.
-Specifically, using roles solely yields the lowest precision across all metrics, indicating that merely defining the LLM's role as an evaluator is inadequate for reliably assessing trajectory correctness or identifying deviations.
-Moreover, the inclusion of rules leads to a substantial improvement in precision, suggesting the importance of providing explicit evaluation criteria to the LLM.
+\underline{Evaluation Accuracy}: To further understand the impact of different evaluator configurations, we also analyze their evaluation performance in terms of accuracy.
+For each advanced task in our experiment, we build a corresponding correct semantic trajectory observation (Correct O) and an incorrect semantic trajectory observation (Incorrect O).
+The evaluation accuracy of each evaluator configuration is measured by the percentage of correctly evaluated semantic trajectory observations, i.e., output correct for Correct O and incorrect for Incorrect O. The results in Fig.~\ref{fig:evaluator configuration} show that the evaluation accuracy improves with the inclusion of more contextual information in the evaluator's configuration.
+Specifically, using roles only yields the lowest accuracy, indicating that merely defining the LLM's role as an evaluator is inadequate for reliably assessing trajectory correctness or identifying deviations.
+The inclusion of rules leads to a substantial improvement, suggesting the importance of providing explicit evaluation criteria to the LLM.
 Similarly, incorporating references enhances the evaluator's ability to identify incorrect outputs via LLM's in-context learning~\cite{URIAL}.
-However, these configurations remain below $90\%$ precision.
-In contrast, the configuration that combines roles, rules, and references yields the highest performance, which achieves $98.3\%$ precision on Correct O, $90\%$ precision on Incorrect O, and $94.2\%$ for the total precision.
-These results highlight the effectiveness of combining explicit evaluation criteria with reference exemplars to maximize the precision of LLM evaluation.
-Furthermore, the near-perfect precision for Correct O ensures that a correct code is not refined unnecessarily, and the reliable identification of deviations for Incorrect O allows the feedback to pinpoint errors in the code.
-Consequently, these advancements in evaluation feedback underpin the superior performance of our method in Table~\ref{tab:overall results}.
+However, these configurations remain below $90\%$ accuracy.
+In contrast, the configuration that combines roles, rules, and references yields the highest performance, which achieves $98.3\%$ accuracy on Correct O, $90\%$ accuracy on Incorrect O, and $94.2\%$ for the total accuracy.
+These results highlight the effectiveness of combining explicit evaluation criteria with reference examples to maximize the accuracy of LLM evaluation.
+Furthermore, the near-perfect accuracy for Correct O can minimize the unnecessary refinement for the correct operation code.